 Unfortunately, Australian lenders will not allow you to use a home loan in Australia to purchase a property overseas.
 This is because Australian home loans require Australian property as security, otherwise a lender cannot legally recoup their losses in the event that you default.

 The exception to this is a line of credit loan, which allows you to borrow using the equity in your home loan in Australia to use for whatever reason you see fit.

-'Dedicated account managers can inform clients about forthcoming market data which can affect the currency rate prior to any transactions to ensure they maximise their return', says Ian Cragg, Business Development Manager of TorFX.
+"Dedicated account managers can inform clients about forthcoming market data which can affect the currency rate prior to any transactions to ensure they maximise their return," says Ian Cragg, Business Development Manager of TorFX.

 Economic market data has a huge impact.
-Countries that have been heavily affected by the GFC such as the US and some countries in the Eurozone have seen property values drop by over 50% in recent years'
+Countries that have been heavily affected by the GFC, such as the US and some countries in the Eurozone, have seen property values drop by over 50% in recent years.

 It's important to consider the services of a good currency provider because you are dealing with large sums of money where exchange rates do make a difference.
-The amounts you could potentially save from exchange rates could fund your next renovation or investment.
+The amount you could potentially save from exchange rates could fund your next renovation or investment.
 And according to Mr. Cragg, currency providers can help you determine the best time to exchange your money depending on your financial situation.

 "Every client scenario is different from the next.
 We have clients approach us up to a year before they need to complete a transfer and are looking at options such as forward contracts to secure the rate there and then if it is good.
 Alternatively, we have some who leave it until the last minute and need to transfer their funds on the same day," he adds.